 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

 Wilderness canoe expedition skills are the mark of a New England outdoorsperson.
 In the foothills of Maine’s mountains are networks of remote lakes and rivers.
-Students learn to maneuver canoes using paddle strokes such as the sweep, draw, pry, and J-stroke.
-To get from one waterway into another, the group will portage (carry the canoes on their shoulders), and line (guide the loaded canoe down the sides of unrunnable rapids).
+Students learn to maneuver canoes using paddle strokes such as the sweep, draw, pry and J-stroke.
+To get from one waterway into another, the group will portage (carry the canoes on their shoulders), and line (guide the loaded canoe down the sides of un-runnable rapids).
 Team work skills are honed as every member of the crew learns to communicate well as they coordinate efforts with paddling partners each day.
 Discovering the power of people truly working together is a keystone of the experience.

-Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government agencies or social service agencies.
-While in the wilderness, students are encouraged to practice service to the environment and their team by sharing responsibilities and following Leave No Trace ethics throughout the expedition.
+Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government or social service agencies.
+While in the wilderness, students are encouraged to practice service to the environment and their team by sharing responsibilities and following Recreate Responsibly ethics throughout the expedition.

 The Solo experience provides an important break from the rigors of the expedition to give students quiet time to reflect on the Outward Bound experience.
 With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own, using the wilderness skills learned during the first parts of the course.
-Often located along beautiful lake shorelines or peaceful rivers, solo sites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
-Most students spend their Solo time journaling, drawing, or just thinking and resting as they process lessons learned and focus on their goals for the future.
+Often located along beautiful lake shorelines or peaceful rivers, Solo sites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
+Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons learned and focus on their goals for the future.
 Instructors check on each participant at regular intervals.
-The time students spend on solo depends on the length of the course.
-On one-week courses, solo is four to 12 hours long.
+The time students spend on Solo depends on the length of course.
+On one-week courses, Solo is four to 12 hours long.

 Nine-day courses for 13- to 14-year-olds are designed to introduce teenagers to Outward Bound.
 Supportive Instructors teach the skills of wilderness travel and guide the formation of the group into an expedition team.
 As the students’ abilities grow, Instructors intentionally and progressively challenge them to take on more responsibilities, try out more leadership roles and develop a heightened sense of self and purpose.
 Students share ideas, experiment, triumph…and often fail, all under the close supervision of caring Instructors.
 While safety is conscientiously maintained, students may feel moments of frustration, disappointment and fatigue.
 These are the times when learning is most impactful.
 Instructors guide crew members to review their choices, weigh the results, decide what changes to make and try again.
-Through the process of failure and bouncing back, decision making skills are reinforced, as well as responsibility and resiliency, ensuring that the group knows that all successes are truly earned.
+Through the process of failure and bouncing back, decision making skills are reinforced, as well as responsibility and resiliency, ensuring the group knows that all successes are truly earned.
 Students return home motivated to engage more at home, at school, on teams and in their communities.